YS-Wong/MOOC-wizard/README.md

 ## Download and install
 This extension is made without any attempt on profit.
-To download the extension, please click here.
+To download the extension, please click [here](https://github.com/YS-Wong/MOOC-wizard/tree/master/release "download links").
 Don't know how to install?
-Search the Internet!
+Search the Internet.
 <br>